tbrown/adventures/stories/1916-04-01-becky-bear.md

 But it was of no use.
 The sharp eyes of Sammy Jay and Blacky the Crow saw her.
 They actually flew into the very tree under which she was hiding, and how they did scream!
-Pretty soon Ol' Mistah Buzzard came dropping down out of the blue, blue sky and took a seat on a convenient dead tree, where he could see all that went on.
-Ol' Mistah Buzzard began to grin as soon as he saw that tin pail on Becky's neck.
+Pretty soon Old Buzzard came dropping down out of the blue, blue sky and took a seat on a convenient dead tree, where he could see all that went on.
+Old Buzzard began to grin as soon as he saw that tin pail on Becky's neck.
 Then came others — Redtail the Hawk, Scrapper the Kingbird, Redwing the Blackbird, Drummer the Woodpecker, Welcome Robin, Charlotte Chickadee, Jeremy